It’s that spooktacular time of the year again, which means once more the desperate scramble to find a perfect Halloween costume.

 Alternatively, you could do this as a couples’ costume.
 With one person as a fisherman and another as a shark.
 Or if you want to take a very literal (as opposed to literary) approach, you can do one person dressed as an old man and someone else as the sea (this is a great one for those of you who like using Halloween as an opportunity to do cool makeup or wear an awesome headpiece.
 Google “water nymph makeup” or “sea queen costume” for more ideas on how to pull off this look.)

 Lennie from Of Mice and Men

-For an alternate Hemingway-inspired costume, just get a pair of overalls and bring along a baby chick.
+For a Steinbeck-inspired costume, just get a pair of overalls and bring along a baby chick.
 This works better if you’re a big dude.

 Hester Prynne from The Scarlet Letter

 Nathaniel Hawthorne’s Hester Prynne makes for a memorable character.
 Wear a puritan or pilgrim costume and slap on a red A, and it should be immediately recognizable.
 I’d recommend embroidery or just a cardboard cutout to wear hanging from your neck for the A.